Devilish-Bob/devlish-bob.github.io/content/about/quotes.md

 "new management!"\
 \- me(Ben L), 8:18 PM Thu Feb 2

+"The infinite possibilities each day holds should stagger the mind.
+The sheer number of experiences I could have is uncountable, breathtaking, and I'm sitting here refreshing my inbox.
+We live trapped in loops, reliving a few days over and over, and we envision only a handful of paths laid out before us.
+We see the same things every day, we respond the same way, we think the same thoughts, each day a slight variation on the last, every moment smoothly following the gentle curves of societal norms.
+We act like if we just get through today, tomorrow our dreams will come back to us.
+And no, I don't have all the answers.
+I don't know how to jolt myself into seeing what each moment could become.
+But I do know one thing: the solution doesn't involve watering down my every little idea and creative impulse for the sake of some day easing my fit into a mold.
+It doesn't involve tempering my life to better fit someone's expectations.
+It doesn't involve constantly holding back for fear of shaking things up.
+This is very important, so I want to say it as clearly as I can: FUCK.
+THAT.
+SHIT."\
+\- Randall Munroe

 Just some quotes I like.
 The date in front of a quote indicates when it was Quote of the Day.

 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."\